 If I get vaccinated and then come in contact with someone with pertussis, do I need to do anything?

-Yes, it is recommended that anyone who comes in close contact with someone with pertussis call or make an appointment with his or her healthcare provider (HCP).
-Your HCP may have you take an antibiotic a medicine that helps kill the pertussis bacteria.
+Yes, it's recommended that anyone who comes in close contact with someone with pertussis call or make an appointment with his or her healthcare provider (HCP).
+Your HCP may have you take an antibiotic, a medicine that helps kill the pertussis bacteria.
 This will help decrease the spread of whooping cough to others, especially young infants, although your chances of getting pertussis infection are much less if you receive the Tdap vaccine.

 Are there any side effects?

-After getting the pertussis vaccine, it is possible to have:
+After getting the pertussis vaccine, it's possible to have:

 - Soreness in the arm where you got the shot